 minimal risk, (b) anonymous data OR (c) no sensitive information being collected.

-Applications are accepted on a rolling basis and will be reviewed within approximately
+Applications are accepted on a rolling basis and will be reviewed within a 2 week

 This review is for ALL expedited categories of research, as well as specific exempt

 categories.
 Applications are due by the 3rd Friday of each month.
 Once processed,

 you will receive a confirmation email and should expect a response within approximately